-Calkins, a Republican, was the representative for Indiana's 13th congressional district from 1883 to 1885.
+Calkins was the representative for Indiana’s 13th congressional district and was a Republican.
+He served from 1883 to 1885.

 From Oct 1877 to Jul 1884, Calkins missed 484 of 1,353 roll call votes, which is 35.8%.
 This is worse than the median of 29.1% among the lifetime records of representatives serving in Jul 1884.
 The chart below reports missed votes over time.

 |Dec 1880-Mar 1881||119||43||36.1%||78th|

 |Dec 1883-Feb 1884||34||5||14.7%||34th|